boylesoftware/x2node-tutorial/src/TUTORIAL.md

 Therefore, when the client creates and updates _Account_ records, we'd rather have it send the account password in plain text and have our web-service calculate the digest.

-**Important: You must be able to ensure clients may only send passwords in plain text, if they are using a secure encrypted connection with the server.**
+**Important: Please make sure that in a production environment sensitive information such as plain text passwords are exchanged between the client and the web-service over a secure connection (SSL).**

 First, let's see how this can be done for a call to create a new account.